Massages have an excellent effect on the body and mind - without any side effects. Reflexology before bed will make you fall asleep quickly.

 - Direct liver massage does not refer to Acupuncture Liver Point No. 3, located on your foot between the big toe and the next toe join.

-- Direct liver massage gently breaks the bonds inside the bile ducts that produce bile fluid solidification and block your liver.
+- Direct liver massage gently breaks the bonds inside the bile ducts that produce solidifying bile fluid and block your liver.
 Massage improves the blood supply and elevates the Qi energy flow.

 - After a direct liver massage, a coffee enema is recommended.